maksverver/mytikas/www/README.txt

-This directory contains the code for the browser frontend.
+This directory contains the code for the browser frontend, using React + TypeScript + Vite for the client code, and Emscripten to compile the C++ game logic to Web Assembly.

 BUILDING